How to Upgrade or Switch Linux Distros Without Losing Data

 - Add the following line to the end of the file: /dev/sdXY /home ext4 errors=remount-ro 0 1.
 Again, make sure to replace /dev/sdXY with the actual designation for the partition.

 - Save it, and restart.
 Make sure to remove the Live environment media so that you boot back into your regular installation.

-The different won’t be obvious, but your personal data will now be on a separate partition which will stay out of the way while switching distros or performing upgrades!
-I definitely recommend that people try to do this, because the benefits far outweigh the single drawback of restricted space within the partition.
-However, you’re always able to fire up the Live environment and resize the partitions as needed.
+The difference won’t be obvious, but your personal data will now be on a separate partition that stays out of the way when switching distros or performing upgrades!

 Separating partitions isn’t only for distro hoppers or to reduce hassle when upgrading to a new release.
 A separate partition can come to the rescue if you download updates that leave your PC in a state where it doesn’t boot.
 Simply reinstall a version of Linux on the root partition and you’re back up and running without having to back up and restore a bunch of files.

 If you’re now feeling more emboldened to try out other versions of Linux or take a few risks, here’s our list of five bleeding-edge Linux distros .
 Just make sure to keep regular backups of your personal data, even if it is now on a separate partition.

 Affiliate Disclosure: By buying the products we recommend, you help keep the site alive.
 Read more.